 Anonymous HIV Testing is made available for those who believe that they are at risk of HIV infection but who are reluctant to identify themselves to medical personnel.
-There are a total of seven anonymous HIV test sites in Singapore (six general practitioner clinics and the Action for AIDS anonymous test site).
-During the course of 2010 - 2011, a total of 18,962 anonymous HIV tests were carried out, of which 318 (1.68%) were HIV-positive.
+There are a total of seven anonymous HIV test sites in Singapore with plans for another three more.
+During the course of 2011 - 2013, more than 34,000 anonymous HIV tests were carried out, of which (1.7%) were HIV-positive.